PHOTOX/ABIN/README.md

 ```console
 $ make test
 ```
+Note that if you compile ABIN on ARM processors (e.g. Macbooks), you need to change the `FFLAGS` and `CXXFLAGS` in the generated `make.vars` to use `-O0` or `-O1` instead of the default `-O2`, otherwise some of the tests may fail due to numerics.

 If you modify the source code and want to recompile, you should always clean up before the recompilation: